 5. When not in Rome, DON’T do as the Romans do!

 Your expectations should be at a very minimum when you travel into another country.
 Things that are valued in your country may not be valued elsewhere.
 You may go to a restaurant and get served a fresh, warm glass of water with one ice cube in it, or better yet, no ice at all.
 You will find that ice may be a luxury in many other countries and will notice that many countries don’t honor the free refill privileges on fountain beverages like the “most generous USA”.

 Learn the culture before you go.
 See what is acceptable and what is not.
 Learn the etiquette, the dress code (yes some places have dress codes, especially for women), the language, and etc. Small things, such as tipping a waiter, may be deemed offensive in some countries.
 You can go to jail or deported for kissing in public in others.
 Obnoxious and/or boisterous behavior may be a form of disrespect in some cultures.
 Keep a low profile.
 Dress down.
 No flashy jewelry or flashy clothing to draw attention to yourself.

 6. Cash is not money when worn!

 You will find that the U.S. currency is favored in some countries.
 As a matter of fact, it may be so favored that you dare not attempt to spend a dollar bill with a small tear on it…because 2 times out of 3, they will NOT accept it.
 Yes!
 Even if you have a hundred dollar bill, and you are ready to shop your little heart out.
-Know that if that hundred dollar bill is wrinkle, stained, soiled, torn, or even dated back a few years, they will look at it, as if it is trash that you are trying to pay them with.
+Know that if that hundred dollar bill is wrinkled, stained, soiled, torn, or even dated back a few years, they will look at it as if it is trash that you are trying to pay them with.
 When using U.S. currency, make sure you have new and crisp bills, or you can simply exchange your country’s cash for that visiting country’s currency, and make your life a whole lot easier.